 - not too much buffer space when shooting in RAW + JPG

-If you’re looking for the best budget Nikon camera for scenery photography, especially as a beginner, then this DSLR might be your best bet.
+If you’re a newbie looking for the best budget camera for scenery photography, then the Nikon D5500 DSLR might be your best bet.

 If you end up picking up the D5500 model, you will realize that this one is capable of shooting different scenes and all images do come out great.